Knhwong/189lFinal/GameBasicInformation.md

 *Grace Sun* -

 *Background Design* -
-Designed three levels that unite with each other.
+Designed three levels that unit with each other.

 *Character Design* (Collab with Ricardo) -
 Designed and chose the right figure design for the main charater.
 Draw the sheild that can counter attack the bullet.

+*Character Animation* (Collab with Ricardo) - Implemented the animation of the main character that is able to act different with different movement.

 *Enemy Design* -
 Designed and chose the right figure design for enemies that shoot balls to the main charater.